 Declaring your eternal undying love, any type of blackmail, ultimatums or threats are all techniques to ban in your attempt at patching things up!
 You’re ready to try anything and maybe you’ve already made some unsuccessful attempts to remedy the situation, but of course it hasn’t worked if you haven’t been using the proper technique.

 The first thing to understand is that your primary goal shouldn’t be getting back together (but don’t worry, that doesn’t mean that we’re not going to get there.)
 But talking about a relationship to a person that currently wants to be out of one is not the best call.

-After realizing my ex wants a divorce you shouldn’t be overly nice, but you shouldn’t be a bad person either… I am referring to people that shell out huge amounts of shared money in order to have their revenge.
+After realizing and saying my ex wants a divorce but I need marriage help you shouldn’t be overly nice, but you shouldn’t be a bad person either… I am referring to people that shell out huge amounts of shared money in order to have their revenge.
 To know how to act around your ex that wants a divorce, you have to accept their choice and not be too needy or too furious.